maykinmedia/django-admin-index/README.rst

 - ``ADMIN_INDEX_AUTO_CREATE_APP_GROUP`` (defaults to ``False``)

-  Automaticly creates an "app group", based on the app_label, for all the models that would be in the "Miscellaneous" group
+  Automaticly creates an `Application group`, based on the `app_label`, for all the models that would be in the "Miscellaneous" group.
+If ``True``, your Django admin will initially look as it normally would.

 .. |build-status| image:: https://secure.travis-ci.org/maykinmedia/django-admin-index.svg?branch=master